sikessle/alksa/ALKSA/FeatureList.md

 * Table names
 * Multiple Joins: Inner, Full Outer, Left Outer, Right Outer, Natural
 * CROSS Joins are not detected
+* Implicit Inner Joins are not detected but are implicit detectable if multiple column names occur (i.e. FROM tab1, tab2)

 ### WHERE clause